Eigenfunctions of deformed Schr\"odinger equations: The spectral problem and its solution

-exist in the sense of convergence in $L^2(\IR)$.
-It was shown in \cite{Laptev:2015loa}, based on \cite{Laptev:2015loaOLD}, that $\rH_{N}$ has a purely discrete spectrum corresponding to bound states.
+When $N$ is even, the potential $V_N(x)$ is confining.
+One can consider a canonical self-adjoint extension of the operator $\rH_N$, the so-called Friedrichs extension.\footnote{We will not explicitly construct this extension, and all our on-shell eigenfunctions will in fact turn out to be in the domain $\CD$ in \eqref{eq:domain}.} It was shown in \cite{LST19}, based on \cite{LST16}, that this extension has a purely discrete spectrum corresponding to bound states, and has a trace-class inverse.
 Numerically, the spectrum and eigenfunctions can be computed via Hamiltonian truncation in the harmonic oscillator basis.

 \paragraph{N odd: unbounded potential.}